avminus/image-chatbot/README.md

 - Image is stored locally in memory (to keep things simple)

 #
-**NOTE: Please put your Cohere API Key before running this project**
+**NOTE: Please put your Cohere API Key before running this project **
+#
+**Prerequisite: Please setup your local environment by installing go.
+Reference: https://go.dev/doc/install **
+#

 ## To build and start the project in dev mode locally
 _First, create a file with name (& ext) keys.txt  in keys/ directory and put your <Cohere-api-key> into it_ <br><br>